 hi i am just starting out as a fitter and i am really liking it i have learned a lot and wanna learn a lot more and get up to a j ticket a tipical day at work was flying pip in and put of the work area with a crane or a boom truck, assist welders with cutting and beveling the pipe then after welder welded we installed pipe doing bolt up. i have learned a lot but i need to know a lot more and i wanna learn to so di safely with other coworker i can ask questions. the hardest part of the job is not knowing what i had to to while doing a big lift i stood back ad asked my forman where he wanted me and what to do. i enjoy the job because it is a good gay that passes and i learn a lot every day i went back to camp with somthing nw under my belt

-Field Sales Representative (Former Employee) – Vancouver, BC – 28 July 2017
+installation and repair technician (Former Employee) – BC – 17 November 2017

 Good place to work but you will learn on the fly, in the field, sink or swim.
 Training is painfully non existent unless it's an online module.
 You are on your own which is nice but there is a lack of tools provided and you may be stuck at a site at 3am with no options and nobody picking up the phone to help you.
 Contracts come and go so set aside a little cash for the slow times.
 Vehicle is provided.
 Managers are over worked and are not always available when you need them.
 If you are an excellent troubleshooter, and can think like McGyver in the field then this job is for you.
 I enjoy a challenge and have no regrets working there.
 Another plus is that you are home dispatched and get a gas card, laptop, smart phone are provided.
 Benefits are good, and they match RRSP contributions.